 We’ve partnered with MI7 Japan and Francisco Colasanto at CMMAS in Mexico to create Japanese and Spanish versions of Max 7.
-There are also books on learning Max available in Spanish, Italian, Portuguese, Japanese, and even English.
+In addition to books on learning Max in English, there are others available in Spanish, Italian, Portuguese, Japanese, and Chinese.

 View a list of books and resources